18F/handbook/_pages/policies/detailing-and-offboarding-policies/term-extensions.md

 At this point, the extension process is completed by the Talent Team and GSA HR.

 - Approved extensions are placed on a tracking list.
-- Talent Team sends the extension RPAs (RPAs are submitted and processed through CHRIS) in batches at the beginning of each month for all extensions happening the following month.
+- Talent Team sends the extension RPAs (RPAs are submitted and processed through HR Links) in batches at the beginning of each month for all extensions happening the following month.
 - HR reviews and confirms the RPA checking that all information is accurate (employee has another term left, correct extension dates, etc.).
   - HR is not "approving" the extension request at this step of the process.
 Your extension has already been approved; this is just a matter of processing.
   - *Note: New Term beginning dates are the following day from the previous term end date excluding weekends.
 If it’s a weekend it will be the following Monday.
 New Term end dates will be the Friday if it falls on a weekend.*
 - HR sends the approved RPA to CPC (Consolidated Processing Center in Kansas City, MO) to have it processed.
 - CPC processes the RPA.
-They process all approved personnel actions in GSA systems and complete the SF50, which is attached to your personnel record and can be viewed in CHRIS.
-They process RPAs based on action date, which is why you will not see the updates in CHRIS or our internal systems until the extension date.
+They process all approved personnel actions in GSA systems and complete the SF50, which is attached to your personnel record and can be viewed in HR Links.
+They process RPAs based on action date, which is why you will not see the updates in HR Links or our internal systems until the extension date.

 *Please note that GSA and internal systems do not process extensions ahead of time.*